zhoujd/zzstumpwm/docker/README.md

 ## How to run ZWM in remote docker container

     ## Step 1
-    ## Make Xephyr is installed on local
+    ## Make sure Xephyr is installed on local
     $ sudo apt install xserver-xephyr

     ## Step 2